 Unless exempt, your RTO must only issue a qualification or statement of attainment to a learner after:

-- the learner has provided you with a verified USI, or
+- the learner has provided you with a USI, for which you must then verify; or

 - you have applied for a USI on behalf of the learner.

-Responsibility for the USI lies with the USI Office, part of the Australian Government Department of Industry.
-Further questions relating to the USI should be directed to the USI Office in the Department of Industry by calling 13 38 73 or emailing usi [at] industry.gov.au.
+Responsibility for the USI lies with the USI Office, part of the Australian Government Department of Education and Training.
+Further questions relating to the USI should be directed to the USI Office in the Department of Education and Training by calling 1300 857 536 or emailing USI [at] education.gov.au.

 The NRT logo is used to promote and certify national vocational education and training leading to AQF qualifications or statements of attainment.